-Last update: July, 2016
+Last update: December, 2020

-Special categories of the population (school children, disabled persons and senior citizens) pay only 50% of the full ticket price for some events.
+Special categories of the population (school children, people with disabilities and senior citizens) pay only 50% of the full ticket price for some events.
 Rebates for university students are also available from selected theatres, museums, etc. There are also reduced cards or tickets available such as the "Zagreb ticket" or "Dubrovnik card" which can be used to buy cheaper tickets for various cultural events, but which are primarily oriented towards tourists.
 Other cities in Croatia are introducing different incentives in order to increase participation.

-Last update: July, 2016
+Last update: December, 2020

-Table 5: Attendance data for specific cultural fields (in thousands), 1983-2015
+Table 4: Attendance data for specific cultural fields (in thousands), 1983-2020

-|Year||Professional theatres||Cinemas||Museums and museum collection||Professional children's theatres*||Professional orchestras, ensembles and choirs*|
+|Year||Professional theatres*||Cinemas||Museums and museum collections||Professional children's theatres*||Professional orchestras, ensembles and choirs*|

 |1983||1 101||21 324||N/A||N/A||N/A|